-External faults usually occur in the cable sections.
+External faults usually occur in cable sections.
 As a matter of fact, the main causes of failure are aggressions such as bottom fishing, fishing trawlers, ocean currents, geological events (earthquakes and volcanoes) and thermal failures due to overload.
-Nearly 90 percent of the failures are caused by fishing activities and ship anchors damage.
-To protect the cable against these various factors, the wet plant can be buried in the shallow water except in rocky area where seabed conditions do not allow burial.
+Nearly 90 percent of failures are caused by fishing activities and ship anchors damage.
+To protect the cable against these various factors, the wet plant can be buried in shallow waters, except in rocky areas where seabed conditions do not allow burial.
 Additionally, the cable route is selected to avoid as much as possible geological hazards.

 In case of failure in the wet plant, marine operations are necessary and a cable ship is mobilized for the repair.
 The section of damaged cable is cut, recovered and replaced with spares on board.
-The mean time to repair (MTTR) is estimated to be from 1 to 3 weeks depending on the fault location, the sea depth, the ship availability, the damage root cause, and the weather that can dramatically slow down the marine operations.
+The mean time to repair (MTTR) is estimated to be from one to three weeks, depending on fault location, sea depth, ship availability, the damage root cause, and the weather, which can dramatically slow down marine operations.

-In order to minimize the impact on traffic of such faults, the overall network availability is increased through route diversity when possible (see clause 6 for details on the submarine network topologies).
-In the event of a fault in the wet plant leading to a loss of transmission, the traffic is usually rerouted onto a protection path.
+In order to minimize the impact on traffic of such faults, the overall network availability is increased through route diversity when possible (see clause 6 for details on submarine network topologies).
+In the event that a fault in the wet plant leads to a loss of transmission, the traffic is usually rerouted onto a protection path.